mercadopago/devsite-docs/guides/payments/mobile-checkout/receive-payments.en.md

 2. Insert a button on the corresponding **.xib**.
 3. Add a text field to show the payment result.
 4. Paste the following example code on your class **MainViewController.swift**.
-5. In the next step, you will be working on the event associated with the button click (startCheckout).
+5. In the next step, you will be working on the event associated with the button click (startMercadoPagoCheckout).
 ===

 import UIKit